 Want to Garden with Us?

-Gardeners complete a simple application, agree to abide by the garden guidelines and rules, pay a small annual fee and are assigned a plot to plant, tend, and harvest for the season.
+Gardeners complete a simple application, agree to abide by the garden guidelines and rules, pay a small annual fee, and are assigned a plot to plant, tend, and harvest for the season.

 More Context & Background

 A relatively new city, Lacey was incorporated in 1966 and has been established as a suburb of Olympia.
 Lacey sported one of the Northwest’s first ever “indoor malls”, South Sound Center.
 It has since been partially demolished and turned into an outdoor shopping center.
 The economy in Lacey is now based on retail, warehousing/distribution centers, a large retirement community, a major mushroom farm, and Weyerhaeuser’s corrugated container facility.
-The prevalence of housing developments governed by Home Owners Associations, and the lack of other types of neighborhood or community associations that could bring together homeowners, renters, businesses and others has been a pivotal driver for the development of this garden.
+The prevalence of housing developments governed by Home Owners Associations, and the lack of other types of neighborhood or community associations that could bring together homeowners, renters, businesses and others, have been a pivotal driver for the development of this garden.

 The model for this garden is aimed at building community and testing a novel approach to community gardening.
-The approach is to locate the community garden in the middle of a suburban shopping plaza where it is highly visible, easily accessible on the way to and from work or school and home and can contribute to making this location a community gathering space – a third space.
+The approach is to locate the community garden in the middle of a suburban shopping plaza where it is highly visible, easily accessible on the way to and from work or school and home, and can contribute to making this location a community gathering space – a third space.
 We also aim to engage the local businesses as actual neighbors, and full fledged partners in the garden along with the actual gardeners and other more traditional partners.
-If community gardens can be successfully done on vacant lots within “cement jungles” in inner cities across America, why not in the middle of a sea of asphalt in a suburban shopping plazas?
+If community gardens can be successfully done on vacant lots within “cement jungles” in inner cities across America, why not in the middle of a sea of asphalt in a suburban shopping plaza?

 Benefits include use of existing infrastructure such as water on site and restrooms in businesses; increased monitoring of the garden by watchful merchants; increased foot traffic and business for the merchants; exposing a wider audience of people to the concept of community gardening and all that it promotes; potential for demonstration gardens; and beautification of what is currently a construction site.
 We also anticipate that this arrangement could bring new and different challenges, such as increased scrutiny about the tidiness of the garden, etc.